 One big advantage that lenders have with a judicial foreclosure is that the lender may obtain a deficiency judgment.
 A deficiency judgment is an unsecured judgment against a borrower whose mortgage foreclosure did not meet the necessary funds to pay the loan in its entirety.
 The deficiency judgment makes the borrower personally liable if the property does not sell at the auction of the amount owed.
 As a borrower, if the lender uses this type of foreclosure, consult with a lawyer immediately to understand all the consequences.
 Each deficiency judgment is unique and different in each state.

-The reasons why a judicial foreclosure is rarely used is; a deficiency judgment usually is not collectible, since most borrowers who are not in default are able to keep their mortgages current.
+The reason why a judicial foreclosure is rarely used is; a deficiency judgment usually is not collectible, since most borrowers who are not in default are able to keep their mortgages current.
 Also, the judgment could be discharged in bankruptcy.
 Further, a judicial foreclosure takes more time and it can get costly (e.g. Lawyer fees).
 There is also a longer redemptive period, where the borrower can also buy back the property after auction creating uncertainty for the lender.

 Some states allow the lender to acquire property through strict foreclosure, which is a type of foreclosure that the court simply gives a title to the lender.
 First, the notice of default and notice of foreclosure must be sent out along with the time and date of the foreclosure.
-Once the property and foreclosure are recorded and the date that the debt must be paid in full, if the borrower does not pay in full by the certain date, the court simply gives a title to the lender.
+Once the property and foreclosure are recorded and the date that the debt must be paid in full, if the borrower does not pay in full by a certain date, the court simply gives a title to the lender.

 Deed in Lieu of Foreclosure

-In addition, an alternative to a foreclosure, a lender may accept a deed in lieu of foreclosure.
+In addition, as an alternative to a foreclosure, a lender may accept a deed in lieu of foreclosure.
 A deed in lieu of foreclosure in which the borrower transfers all interest of the property to the lender to satisfy a loan that is a default.
 This action is known as a friendly foreclosure because it acts out a mutual agreement between both the lender and borrower.
 This potentially avoids a lengthy lawsuit.

 The deed in lieu of foreclosure has several advantages to both the lender and borrower.
 The borrower immediately is released from the principal and personal indebtedness with the loan.
 The borrower also avoids public foreclosure and it doesn’t hurt the borrower’s credit as much as a foreclosure would.
 The advantages to the lender would be that this process takes less time and cost to take repossession of the property (avoidance of bankruptcy of borrower or vandalism of the property before leaving).

 However, the deed in lieu of foreclosure has disadvantages as well.
-For a lender, all lender rights are gone regarding the Federal Housing Administration (FHA), private mortgage insurance (PMI) or Veterans Affairs (VA).
+For a lender, all lender rights are gone regarding the Federal Housing Administration (FHA), private mortgage insurance (PMI), or Veterans Affairs (VA).
 All junior liens are eliminated.
 And for the borrower, the deed in lieu of foreclosure is still considered unfavorable on their credit report.

 Equity Right of Redemption